The Department of History is approved to offer supervision in several geographic, chronological and thematic fields of study.

 Our field also puts these categories themselves into question, taking the state seriously without making it the sole object of study.
 This is an area of both traditional strength and recent vibrancy in our department.

-Ritu Birla, Heidi Bohaker, Robert Bothwell, Li Chen, Takashi Fujitani, Paula Hastings, Malavika Katsuri, Russ Kazal, Sean Mills, Jennifer Mori, Steve Penfold, Jim Retallack, Nicholas Terpstra, Nhung Tran, Luis van Isschot, Lynne Viola, David Wilson, Rebecca Wittmann, Piotr Wróbel.
+Ritu Birla, Heidi Bohaker, Robert Bothwell, Li Chen, Takashi Fujitani, Brian Gettler, Paula Hastings, Malavika Katsuri, Russ Kazal, Sean Mills, Jennifer Mori, Steve Penfold, Jim Retallack, Nicholas Terpstra, Nhung Tran, Luis van Isschot, Lynne Viola, David Wilson, Rebecca Wittmann, Piotr Wróbel.